Colorado Passes Comprehensive Privacy Legislation

 As always, this does not only apply to companies operating or headquartered in Colorado but rather any organization that processes, stores, creates, or handles above the parameters of Colorado resident’s information in any form.

-Let’s start by defining a few term references that the CPA makes that are important in order to clarify in order to fully understand the act as a whole.
-The first is one that every privacy law has used but all have defined uniquely.
+Let’s start by defining a few term references that the CPA makes which are important in order to clarify and fully understand the act.
+The first principle is one that every privacy law has touched upon but all defined uniquely.
 The CPA defines “personal data” as “information that is linked or is reasonably linkable to an identified or identifiable individual.”
 This does not include information that has been de-identified or that is publicly available via the federal, state, or local government’s records.

 The CPA refers to both “controllers” and “processors” as key roles within the text of the law.
 A controller is someone who “determines the purposes and means of processing personal data.”
 This puts them at the top of this chain of information sharing.
 Next, we have the processors who handle personal data on behalf of the controllers.